Blocked in China, Twitter still courts Chinese firms for ads

 The Chinese authorities have rendered the microblog unavailable in China without a virtual private network (VPN) since 2009.
 Still, Chinese entities, including the state news agency Xinhua, use the platform to reach audiences abroad.

-Domestically, the Sina Weibo microblogging platform and Tencent's (0700.HK) WeChat messaging app are widely used.
+Domestically, the Sina Weibo microblogging platform and Tencent's WeChat messaging app are widely used.

-"We've tried lots of different ways to advertise to overseas customers but at the moment we're focused on using Twitter, Google and Facebook," said Liu Dongchuan, director of advertising at Boyaa (0434.HK), a Hong Kong listed online game developer that began advertising on Twitter in August last year.
+"We've tried lots of different ways to advertise to overseas customers but at the moment we're focused on using Twitter, Google and Facebook," said Liu Dongchuan, director of advertising at Boyaa, a Hong Kong listed online game developer that began advertising on Twitter in August last year.

 "The reason is because you know these users are real users, active users, not zombie users."